Guillaumebeuzeboc/QGLViz/README.md

 # QGLViz
 Test for a vizualization tool in Qt openGL

-All the camera movement are done with Homogeneous Matrix Transformations
+All the camera movements are done with Homogeneous Transformations Matrix

-The idea would be to do a 3D data visualization
+The idea would be to do a 3D data visualization tool

 ![](ressources/QGLViz.gif)